actris-cloudnet/dataportal-docs/netcdf.md

     <tt>references</tt> attribute) then include them here.
 Ideally this
-    attribute should start with "<tt>This variable contains...</tt>", such that it may be used as a general description of the variable for use with programs that generate automatic documentation from a NetCDF file; for example, the detailed descriptions of variables on the <a href="/radar/cloudnet/data/products/iwc-Z-T-method.html">IWC product
+    attribute should start with "<tt>This variable contains...</tt>", such that it may be used as a general description of the variable for use with programs that generate automatic documentation from a netCDF file; for example, the detailed descriptions of variables on the <a href="/radar/cloudnet/data/products/iwc-Z-T-method.html">IWC product
     page</a> were contained in <tt>comment</tt> attributes.
 Use complete